hemilabs/heminetwork/cmd/popmd/README.md

 as most heavy functionality is offloaded to these daemons.

 > [!TIP]
+> Running a PoP Miner does not require a GPU or any specialised hardware. `popmd` can easily be run on a lightweight
-> No additional hardware, such as a GPU, is required to run a PoP Miner.
+> computer, such as a Raspberry Pi.

 ## Running `popmd`